splunk/splunk-platform-automator/README.md

 ## Ansible playbooks only

 You can also use the ansible playbooks without vagrant.
-For that you have to creare your virtual or physical machines by other means.
+For that you have to create your virtual or physical machines by other means.
 You can use the ansible playbooks to deploy the Splunk roles onto the existing servers.
-You can specify the hostnames in the `splunk_config.yml` files `splunk_hosts` section.
+Specify the hostnames in the `splunk_config.yml` file in the `splunk_hosts` section.
-Ansible need to know, where to connect to via ssh to run the playbooks.
-For this you need to provide create some configs in the `inventory` folder.
+Ansible needs to know where to connect to via ssh to run the playbooks.
+For this you need to create some configs in the `inventory` folder.

 ### inventory configuration